 One of the objectives in creating your knowledge base should be for employees themselves to feed your processes with their ideas, their insights.
 After all, they are in the front lines.
 They feel the pulse of the business.
 And they share insights with one another around the water cooler.

 Slite is built to bring the free-flowing, ease of conversation to knowledge creation and dissemination in your team.
-And by switching to an oral culture to a written culture for your team’s knowledge, you are much better equipped to implement new processes, onboard new teammates, and find your new, killer idea.
+And by switching to an oral culture to a written culture for your team’s knowledge, you are much better equipped to implement new processes, publish internal release notes, onboard new teammates, and find your new, killer idea.

 Basically, our way of sharing knowledge on a team scale is flawed.
 Fixing it means expanding the way you think of knowledge, making it the center of your team’s day-to-day and building it together.